hyosung11/Launch-School/Courses/journal.md

 09:01 The little things are the things to keep track of when solving problems.
 My right elbow feels sore right now.
 Not good.

 12:29 I figured out maxSequence without looking at the solution.
 Some things are sticking.
 Yes!

+## 20211224 금요일

+10:00 Christmas Eve and I played soccer this morning.
+I want to problem-solve today.
+I slept on `palindrome` and understand it better today.